LEADERSHIP

 Pastoral Ministry in Aleppo

-Beginning in 2011, with the outbreak of the Syrian conflict, he led the congregation and its institutions through years of insecurity, displacement, infrastructure damage, and economic collapse.
-Under his leadership, Bethel Secondary School remained operational, community healthcare services continued serving families, humanitarian programs were structured and implemented, and institutional stability was preserved despite national crisis.
+Beginning in 2011, with the outbreak of the Syrian conflict, he led the congregation and its institutions through years of insecurity, displacement, and economic collapse, preserving institutional stability.

 Institutional and Educational Leadership

-As President of the Armenian Protestant Community in Syria, Rev. Dr. Selimian oversees a network of institutions including the Armenian Evangelical Bethel Church, Bethel Secondary School, Bethel Polyclinic, Early Steps Daycare, and youth and camp initiatives.
+As President of the Armenian Protestant Community in Syria, Rev. Dr. Selimian oversees a network of institutions including the Armenian Evangelical Bethel Church, Bethel Secondary School, Bethel Polyclinic, and more.

-His responsibilities include strategic planning, financial oversight in coordination with elected boards, institutional sustainability, and partner relations with international church and humanitarian organizations.
+His responsibilities include strategic planning, financial oversight in coordination with elected boards, institutional sustainability, and partner relations.

 International Ecclesial Engagement

-Rev. Dr. Selimian serves as Moderator of the International Congregational Fellowship, representing Armenian Congregationalism within a global fellowship of Protestant churches.
-In this role, he participates in international assemblies, theological dialogue, ecumenical engagement, and strategic cooperation among Congregational churches.
+Rev. Dr. Selimian serves as Moderator of the International Congregational Fellowship, participating in international assemblies, theological dialogue, and cooperation among Congregational churches.

 Scholarship and Public Voice

-Beyond pastoral ministry, Rev. Dr. Selimian is recognized for scholarly contributions to Armenian Evangelical studies.
-His research and publications address the historical development of Armenian Protestantism and its theological foundations.
+Beyond pastoral ministry, he is recognized for scholarly contributions to Armenian Evangelical studies and publications on Armenian Protestant identity and theological foundations.

 Leadership Philosophy

-Rev. Dr. Selimian’s leadership approach is grounded in faithfulness to Scripture, responsible congregational governance, transparent institutional management, commitment to education as a stabilizing pillar, and service-oriented humanitarian engagement.
+His leadership is grounded in faithfulness to Scripture, responsible governance, transparent management, commitment to education, and service-oriented humanitarian engagement.

 Continuing Commitment

-Today, Rev. Dr. Haroutune Selimian continues to lead the Armenian Protestant Community in Syria with a focus on institutional sustainability, educational excellence, youth formation, community resilience, and international partnership development.
-His work represents the continuity of Armenian Protestant witness in Syria, a tradition that spans generations and remains committed to faith, education, and service.
+Today, Rev. Dr. Haroutune Selimian continues to lead with a focus on sustainability, education, youth formation, community resilience, and international partnerships.